torvalds/linux/Documentation/media/uapi/v4l/pixfmt-rgb.rst

 XBGR) must be used instead of an alpha format.

 The XRGB and XBGR formats contain undefined bits (-).
-Applications, devices and drivers must ignore those bits, for both :ref:`capture` and :ref:`output` devices.
+Applications, devices and drivers must igyesre those bits, for both :ref:`capture` and :ref:`output` devices.

 **Byte Order.**